We know lead dominos come in all forms. Sometimes they take the form of a task, other times the form of an action, or even a process.

 Part 1: Identifying the Lead Domino

 Take a step back.
 Look at your list.
 Maybe even look beyond your list.
 What one thing could you do that might positively impact the rest of your day?
 Maybe it’s not a work or school task, maybe it’s just jumping in the shower.
 Maybe it’s pausing to really prioritize your to-do list.
-Maybe it’s committing to not checking your phone, email, or other distractions that can pull your attention, until the task with the closest deadline is complete.
+Maybe it’s committing to not checking your phone, email, or other distractions that can pull your attention until the task with the nearest deadline is complete.
 Regardless of what your specific “lead domino” is, it has the power to positively impact your day.
-By knocking it down, you’ve opened yourself up to a strategy and system that can more easily carry you through the rest of your responsibilities.
+By knocking it down, you’ve opened yourself up to a strategy and system that can help carry you through the rest of your responsibilities.
 One domino knocks over the next, and the next, and the momentum is perpetuated in a chain reaction.